bjesus/wttrbar/README.md

 - `--vertical-view` - shows the icon on the first line and temperature in a new line
 - `--custom-indicator STRING` - optional expression that will be shown instead of main indicator. current_conditions keys surrounded by {} can be used.
 For example, `"{ICON}{temp_C}({FeelsLikeC})"` will be transformed to `"text":"🌧️0(-4)"` in the output
 - `--lang LANG` - set language (currently `en`, `de`, `pl`, `tr`, `fr`, `ru` or `be`; submit a PR to add yours)
+- `--use-nerd-font` - change all icons to use Nerd Icons
+- `--mph` - change wind to use MPH instead of KMH

 e.g. `wttrbar --date-format "%m/%d" --location Paris --hide-conditions`